Choosing the best Linux hosting for you

 Control panels for Linux

 Luckily, over the decades, people have glued a GUI veneer over the Linux pipework.
-Today the administration of Linux servers is vastly simplified by the addition of a browser-accessible control panel.
+Today the administration of Linux-based servers is vastly simplified by the addition of a browser-accessible control panel.
 These interfaces will please anyone who misses the “server administration for dummies” quality of the Windows world.
 They combine all routine OS operations in an intuitive web app:

 • Installing and patching applications